pwintermantel/owncloud-docker/README.md

     - ./config:/etc/webapps/owncloud/config
 ```

-If you change it after the creation of the container you will have backup / restore the files.
+If you change it after the creation of the container you will have to backup and restore the files.